Home Nations Series

 The Home Nations Series (officially the BetVictor Home Nations Series for sponsorship reasons) is a series of ranking snooker tournaments organised by the World Snooker Tour, held throughout the season in each of the four home nations in the United Kingdom under the names of English Open, Welsh Open, Scottish Open and Northern Ireland Open.
 The series was devised in 2015 by Barry Hearn, the chairman of the tour at the time, and started its first edition during the 2016–17 snooker season.

 The series features an inclusion of two wildcard spots for the local amateur players in each event, selected by the respective national governing bodies.
 The best-performing player of the series is entitled to the Home Nations Bonus (BetVictor Bonus), a £150,000 bonus prize awarded on top of the player's winnings.
-Neil Robertson is the current series champion, topping the series prize money list at £124,000 to win the bonus.
+Jack Lisowski is the current series champion.

-So far, the highest number of tournaments won in the same season is two, being achieved by Mark Selby in the 2019–20 season (English and Scottish Open), Gary Wilson in the 2023–24 season (Scottish and Welsh Open), and Judd Trump in the 2020–21 and the 2023–24 seasons (English and Northern Ireland Open).
-No player has yet to win all four tournaments in their career, and no native players have won the Scottish and Welsh Open since 2000, before the series was even formed.